Pidem/Pidem.github.io/index.md

 My main programming language is Python, but I also have experience in C++, JavaScript and R.

+I am currently based in New York City.

 ### What I am currently excited about
 * Explainability in AI/ML
 * Large Language Models: LangChain, ChatGPT PlugIns, AWS Bedrock